 What is the School Council?

-The School Council consists of fourteen children – two from each year group except Year 1 and Reception who both have a Year 6 representative.
+The School Council consists of seven children – one from each year group except Reception who have a Year 6 representative.

 School Council meetings are run in a formal way with an agenda and minutes noting the contributions of the children.
 The minutes are posted on the School Council notice board in the school entrance.